connervieira/Predator/CONFIGURATION.md

         - For example, license plates in the state of Ohio generally follow the pattern of 3 letters followed by 4 numbers.
 In Ohio, this preference might be set to `AAA0000` to filter out plate guesses that don't match the most common formatting pattern.
         - This preference only considers the type of each character, not the character itself.
             - In other words, `AAA0000` and `ABC1234` will function identically.
-            - This means you can simply enter a random plate from a car located in the region you're scanning in to have a reasonably good chance at matching your region's formatting guidelines for license plates.
+            - This also means you can simply enter a random plate from a car located in the region you're scanning in to have a reasonably good chance at matching your region's formatting guidelines for license plates.
         - It should be noted that some regions will have varying license plate formatting guidelines.
 In this case, setting this preference could inadvertently cause Predator to filter out valid plates.
             - If you want to skip the preference prompt associated with this setting, but you don't want to supply a license plate format, set this preference to a single space.
-                - Example: `default_license_plate_format = " "`
+                - Example: `"default_license_plate_format": " "`

 ### Real-time Mode Push Notification Settings